mpcq-network/mpcq-json-rpc-relay/docs/design/sendRawTransaction-fast-return.md

     - The transaction value must be valid and within acceptable bounds.

 12. **Transaction Type Validation**:
-    - The transaction type must be valid and supported by the Hedera network.
+    - The transaction type must be valid and supported by the MPCQ network.

 ### Purpose